MBing/sls-api-auction/README.md

     $ npm run dev # localhost:3000
     $ sls deploy -v # shows the output of CloudFormation
     $ sls deploy -f <Function Name> -v
+    $ sls deploy -f <Function Name> -l # shows the logs of the function (this function is listed as a schedule, not a regular function!)
+    $ sls logs -f <Function Name> # `-t` tail log the function, `-startTime 1m` logs from 1m ago
+    $ sls invoke -f <Function Name> # locally invoke the function, `-l` to get the logs that come with the function

 You can invoke locally as well, but sls-offline is really like having everything on aws, without the costs.
 Use Postman here once you have the env running.